ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Our target:
-	- Top research that will be published in first tier conferences/journals, like ICML/NIPS/JMLR.
+	- Top research that will be published in top conferences/journals, like ICML/NIPS/JMLR.
 	- I personally prefer fundamental and theoretical research that has practical impacts.

 <!--  -->
 - The first thing you will need to do when you become one of my students:
-	- Read 20 ~ 50 papers of first tier conferences/journals.
+	- Read 20 ~ 50 papers of top conferences/journals.
 		- In any topic: the one(s) you are interested in, or the one(s) I am interested in, or just any.
 	- Make sure to understand the following key information in each paper:
 		- What is the problem they are solving?
 Why is the problem important?
 		- What is their main contribution?
-What is the key difference compared with previous works?
+Why is that important?
 	- What is your judgement?
-What do you think of this paper, the problem, and their contribution?
+What do you think of this paper?
 	- Do you have any criticism on them?
 		- Try to criticize their motivation, their assumption, their logic, their solution/theory, their experiment, etc.
 		- Is there any limitation?
 Did they overlook any important issues/aspects?
-		- Can you do better?
+Can you do better?
+	- Optionally, you may summarize and orginaize these in a document to help build your own understanding of these topics.
-	- Note that this typically requires a good high-level understanding, while details are not necessary and can be omitted.
+	- Note that this typically requires a good high-level understanding, while details are often not necessary and can be omitted.
-	- Optionally, you can summarize these in a document，and try to orginaize or classify them.

 <!--  -->
 - What will be your research topic: